Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 - Create dependency on engineering teams for explanations and audits
 - Do not scale across countries, products, or future regulations

-The Thinkwerke Framework addresses this by **connecting regulation directly to execution**, and execution directly to **business outcomes**.
+The Thinkwerke Solution addresses this by **connecting regulation directly to execution**, and execution directly to **business outcomes**.

 .. mermaid::